hkmandali/System-Design/README.md

   > Data warehousing is an important concept in distributed systems , it is predominantly used by the means of ETL ( extraction transform load) which means to extract the data --> transform it based on something --> and then load it for our business purpose .
   Query languages can be thought of as 3 types
-  i) SQL
+  1. SQL
-  ii)  Document -- which can be used in one to many mappings iii) Graph QL -- which is also used in facebook to findout the mutual connections
+  1. Document -- which can be used in one to many mappings
+  1. Graph QL -- which is also used in facebook to findout the mutual connections

   ETL majorly uses column oriented storage
   Online systems have two different types of processing systems called OLTP and OLAP